Inaugural Season of Windy City Hoops Wraps Up with Championship Game

 “Thanks to the support of Mayor Emanuel, the Chicago Police Department, and both private and corporate donors, the Chicago Park District is able to provide this program to encourage safe and active communities,” said Park District General Superintendent and CEO Michael Kelly.

-The ten Windy City Hoops sites were spread across eight community areas chosen because of a few factors, including crime levels and the need for teen programing.
+The ten Windy City Hoops sites were spread across eight community areas chosen because of a few factors, including crime levels and the need for teen programming.
 They are:

 Over the past year, the Park district has received close to 15,000 total registrations in its basketball programs - including open gym, leagues, instructional programs, and camps.